 City Water Tunnel #2 was constructed during development of Delaware Aqueduct system and put into use in March 1936.
 It's capacity ranges from 700-800 mgd and is in generally good repair.
-Yet, some leakages and difficulties in control systems have occurred.
+Yet, some leakages and difficulties in control systems have occurred in recent years prompting the call for City Water Tunnel #3 by the 1960s.